rtflynn/NLP-Sentiment/README.md

   - Building and training models using Scikit-Learn
   - RNN (specifically, LSTM)
   - Building and training models using Keras
-  - Parameter searching using Talos
+  - Hyperparameter searching using Talos

 ## Preliminary: